pyccel/pyccel/doc/quickstart.md

  ### Python object

--   is created by the Python interpreter when `object.__new__()` is invoked (e.g. as a result of an expression).
+-   Is created by the Python interpreter when `object.__new__()` is invoked (e.g. as a result of an expression).
--   can be either mutable or immutable, but its type never changes.
+-   Can be either mutable or immutable, but its type never changes.
--   resides in memory and has a **reference count**.
+-   Resides in memory and has a **reference count**.
--   is accessed through one or more Python variables.
+-   Is accessed through one or more Python variables.
--   is destroyed by the garbage collector when its reference count drops to zero.
+-   Is destroyed by the garbage collector when its reference count drops to zero.

 For more details about Python object, see [this](https://docs.python.org/3/tutorial/classes.html).

  ### Python variable

--   is a reference to a Python object in memory.
+-   Is a reference to a Python object in memory.

--   is created with an assignment operation `x = expr`:
+-   Is created with an assignment operation `x = expr`:
-    -   if the variable `x` already exists, the interpreter reduces the reference count of its object
+    -   If the variable `x` already exists, the interpreter reduces the reference count of its object
     -   Otherwise a new variable `x` is created, which references the value of expr.

--   the type of the variable can be changed in the run-time, because python is a dynamically typed language.
+-   The type of the variable can be changed in the run-time, because python is a dynamically typed language.

--   can be destroyed with the command del `x`.
+-   Tan be destroyed with the command del `x`.

 For more details about Python variables, see [this](https://www.w3schools.com/python/python_variables.asp).